 Who and What Is Covered

-Arizona's estate and trust code applies broadly, but it has clear boundaries.
-If you live in Arizona, your estate falls under Title 14.
-If you live elsewhere but own property in Arizona, that property is also subject to these laws.
-The same applies to trusts administered in the state and to proceedings involving incapacitated persons or minors within Arizona's borders.
+The estate and trust code applies broadly, but it has clear boundaries.
+If you live here, your estate falls under Title 14.
+If you live elsewhere but own person property or real property in this state, that property is also subject to these laws.
+The same applies to trusts administered in the state and to proceedings involving incapacitated persons or minors.

 Except as otherwise provided in this title, the title applies to: 1.
 The affairs and estates of decedents, missing persons and persons to be protected, domiciled in this state.
 2. The property of nonresidents located in this state or property coming into the control of a fiduciary who is subject to the laws of this state.

 A.R.S. § 14-1301(1)-(2)This is particularly important for people who own property in multiple states.
-If a nonresident owns real estate in Arizona, that property may require a separate probate proceeding here, even if the primary estate is handled in another state.
+If a nonresident owns real estate here, that property may require a separate probate process.
 This is known as ancillary probate.
+It applies to both formal probate and informal probate, and the superior court handles these proceedings.

 Tribal Lands Are Excluded